-Administrators Lindsey.Wilcox Posted August 2, 2019 Administrators Share Posted August 2, 2019 There are many cases where a moving average needs to be monitored.
-To create any statistic that is associated with a sliding time frame, first use the periods() function in Formula to create the periodic capsules.
+Seeq Team Lindsey.Wilcox Posted August 2, 2019 Seeq Team Share Posted August 2, 2019 (edited) There are many cases where a moving average needs to be monitored.
+To create any statistic that is associated with a rolling time frame, first use the periods() function in Formula to create the periodic capsules.
 A few examples are listed below.
-Intent Seeq Formula 30 day average every 1 day periods(30d,1d) 24 hour average every 1 hour periods(1d,1h) 30 minute average every 5 minutes periods(30min,5min) Once the periodic condition is created, use Signal from Condition to calculate a moving average, max, min, or other statistic.
-The sliding capsules will appear overlapped in the capsules lane.
-Refer to the capsules pane to verify the capsules meet your expectation of start time and duration, then apply the desired "moving" aggregation (average, standard deviation, etc.) to any signal with the Signal from Condition tool.
-Below shows a moving 30 minute average sampled every 5 minutes on the Example Temperature data.
-Link to comment Share on other sites More sharing options...
+Intent Seeq Formula 30 day average every 1 day periods(30d,1d) 24 hour average every 1 hour periods(1d,1h) 30 minute average every 5 minutes periods(30min,5min) The rolling capsules will appear overlapped in the capsules lane.
+Check the capsules pane to verify that the start times and durations meet your expectations.
+Once the periodic condition is created, then, use the Signal from Condition tool to calculate the desired "moving" aggregation (average, minimum, maximum, standard deviation, etc.) to any signal.
+Below is an example of a 30-minute moving average sampled every 5 minutes on the Example Temperature data.
+Edited May 23 by Siti Tay Change the title from sliding to rolling (consistent with SC) Link to comment Share on other sites More sharing options...

-Administrators Lindsey.Wilcox Posted August 2, 2019 Author Administrators Share Posted August 2, 2019 In Seeq Version R21.0.42, a .movingAverageFilter() operator was introduced in Formula.
-This operator smooths a signal by averaging values with their neighboring values.
+Seeq Team Lindsey.Wilcox Posted August 2, 2019 Author Seeq Team Share Posted August 2, 2019 (edited) A moving average can also be done in Cleanse tool where this operator smooths a signal by averaging values with their neighbouring values.
 Its important to note that this operator is intended to smooth a signal.
 The aggregate operator should be used for computing averages on a periodic basis, such as hourly or daily moving averages.
-The following example uses the .movingAverageFilter() operator to resample the Temperature signal to 5 minutes and use a window size of 30 min.
-Link to comment Share on other sites More sharing options...
+The following example uses the moving average in Cleanse tool to resample the Temperature signal to 5 minutes and use a window size of 30 min.
+Content Verified MAY2024 Edited May 23 by Siti Tay change method from using formula to point and click tool Link to comment Share on other sites More sharing options...

 Recommended Posts